GIOVRUSSO/Control-Group-Code/Multiplex_network/robotarium/README.md

 The *init.m* should be ran before running any other code from this folder.

-To get the figure in the manuscript, directly run *robotarium_validation.m*.
+To get the figure in the manuscript, run *robotarium_validation.m*.